lee-wei-xuan/barrier_option_pricing/README.md

  Barrier options are path-dependent exotic derivatives similar to vanilla options, but are only activated or deactivated once the price of the underlying asset reaches a certain level, which is called the barrier.
-For this project, we first derive the formula for the theoretical price of a barrier option exercised in the European style.
-Next, we shall try to price the barrier option using Monte Carlo simulations and compare the simulated price to the theoretical price.
+For this project, we first **derive the formula for the theoretical price** of a barrier option exercised in the European style.
+Next, we shall try to **price the barrier option using Monte Carlo simulations** and compare the simulated price to the theoretical price.
 However, when it comes to out-of-the-money barrier options, the likelihood of hitting the barrier is low, and thus, most simulations do not contribute meaningful information.
  This is computationally inefficient.
-Therefore, importance sampling is applied to alter the probability distribution of the underlying asset’s price path to increase the probability of the option’s barrier being hit, reducing the variance and improving the simulation's accuracy.
+Therefore, **importance sampling is applied** to alter the probability distribution of the underlying asset’s price path **to increase the probability of the option’s barrier being hit**, reducing the variance and improving the simulation's accuracy.

 My thesis can be found at [Thesis-Importance_Sampling.pdf](https://github.com/lee-wei-xuan/barrier_option_pricing/blob/main/Thesis-Importance_Sampling.pdf).